chicio/chicio.github.io/_posts/2018-09-09-ios-notification-content-extensions.md

 {% include youtube.html videoId="7pDTklC4ocY" %}

 That's all for Notification Content Extension on iOS.
-Go and test them in you app :relaxed:.
+Go and test them in your app :relaxed:.